Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 Finally, a breakthrough.
 Amanda fidgeted awkwardly with her rings while the drinks were being made, and accepted her water without a thank you when it was given.

-"I suppose you just got an earful about what I’m like…"
+"I suppose you just got an earful about what I’m like..."

 "I did," Xiù agreed.